 - Look for seasonal or holiday packaging on everyday items, like the Halloween themed Glad bags or the penguins on the Electrasol dishwashing tabs.
 I have found all sorts of everyday items that have holiday packaging: paper towels, crackers, hand soap are a few other examples.

 - Search the entire store, not just the holiday-themed aisles and the end-caps.
 These products might be in the everyday aisles and unmarked.
 Keep your eyes open.

 - Use the price scanner.
 Sometimes clearance isn’t signed or ticketed properly, so use the scanner to be sure of the price.

-- Target’s clearance schedule is typically 30- 50% off the day after the holiday for three days, 50-70% off the fourth day after the holiday for three days and 70-90% off the seventh day after holiday, for 1-2 days.
+- Target’s clearance schedule is typically 30- 50% off the day after the holiday for three days, 50-70% off the fourth day after the holiday for three days, and 70-90% off the seventh day after the holiday, for 1-2 days.
 This schedule isn’t set in stone and it could vary by region.
-You could always call the store during this time for the specific percent.
+You could always call the store during this time for a specific percent.

 If you have some time during December, start planning for tax season by organizing receipts, statements, and other paperwork you will need to file your taxes.

 What are your favorite ways to save in December?
 Let us know in the comments.